morgant/mlvwmrc/README.md

 Run `make && make install` to install `.mlvwmrc` and `.mlvwm/` in your home directory, including downloading appropriate icons.

+## TESTING

+It's a good idea to test your `mlvwm` configuration prior to attempting to use it as your default window manager for the first time or after making any changes.
+The easiest way to do this is using `Xephyr`.
+I do the following:

+    Xephyr :32 -screen 1024x768 &
+    DISPLAY=:32 mlvwm -debug

+The above will run `mlvwm` in a window, so you can test within your existing environment and easily troubleshoot or kill it if something goes wrong.

 ## DATA STRUCTURE

 MLVWM loads its configuration from `~/.mlvwmrc`, but to break configuration up into more logical and manageable chunks within a `~/.mlvwm/` directory.
 That directory contains its own `.mlvwmrc` file which `~/.mlvwmrc` gets symlinked to, and it takes advantage of the `Read` command (see [mlvwm/CONFIGURATION](https://github.com/morgant/mlvwm/blob/master/CONFIGURATION)) to import the remaining configuration files.